-As a result, various private loan companies have popped up—many founded by MBAs.
+As a result, various private loan companies like NeedMoneyNow quick loans have popped up—many founded by MBAs.
 Schools have also upped scholarship amounts.
 But for many, especially international students, that’s not always enough.
 And so, months after an epic tuition slash, the University of Rochester Simon Business School has created a new loan program aiming to assist international students secure loans.

 Last week, the school announced its International Student Loan Program (ISLP) and partnership with Elements Financial and Credit Union Student Choice.
 The partnership and program will allow international Simon students to qualify for educational loans from $1,000 up to the full cost of MBA tuition.
 It will also allow them to be eligible without a U.S. cosigner.

 “There’s a lot of conversation right now in the higher education space about accessibility for undergraduate and graduate study,” Rebekah Lewin, the assistant dean of admissions and financial aid at Simon Business School tells Poets&Quants in a phone interview.
 “We certainly think there’s a strong value in the return on investment in pursuing our MBA degree and we want the strongest candidates in our program.”

 A LOAN ESTIMATE WITH AN ADMISSIONS DECISION

 International students applying to Simon for fall of 2016 and beyond may “opt-in” to the program by indicating interest on the school’s admission application.
 Lewin explains one purpose of the program is to be as transparent with international applicants as early in the application process as possible.